Capitalisk/capitalisk-website/docs/launch-custom-blockchain.md

 ## 1. Requirements

+### 1.1 Hardware requirements

+- A machine/instance with a publicly exposed IP address (E.g. from a cloud service provider).
+- 100GB of hard drive space is recommended (this should be enough for several years of data).
+- Port 8001 needs to be open for inbound TCP traffic.
+- All ports should be open for outbound TCP traffic.

-### 1.1 A compatible LDEM node
+### 1.2 A compatible LDEM node

 To create a custom blockchain, you first need to have an [LDEM](https://github.com/Capitalisk/ldem) node - Any node which is based on the LDEM engine is fine; this includes a [Leasehold](https://www.leasehold.io/) node or a Capitalisk node.
-But for the purpose of this guide, it is recommended to use a Capitalisk node - So you should follow the guide [Setting up a new Capitalisk node](http://localhost:3000/docs/) to setup a node.
+But for the purpose of this guide, it is recommended to use a Capitalisk node - So you should follow the guide [Setting up a new Capitalisk node](./) to setup a node.

-Once you have a working Capitalisk node, launching a new custom blockchain should only take between a few minutes to an hour and doesn't require any additional installation steps.

-### 1.2 LDPoS Commander CLI
+### 1.3 LDPoS Commander CLI

 You need to install the `ldpos-commander` Node.js module using the following command: